TrossenRobotics/aloha_docs/docs/operation/lerobot_guide.rst

    #.
 The :guilabel:`--num-episodes` defines the total number of episodes to be collected.
       Therefore it will check the existing output directories for any previously recorded episodes and will start recording from the last recorded episode.

    #.
-The recorded data is pushed to hugging face hub by default you can set this false by using :guilabel:`--push_to_hub 0`.
+The recorded data is pushed to hugging face hub by default you can set this false by using :guilabel:`--push-to-hub 0`.

 .. note::